scaleoutsystems/fedn/docs/deployment.rst

 Certificates (optional)
 .......................

-Certificates are needed for the Reducer and each of the Combiners to enable SSL for secure communication.
+You can provide certificates for each of the Combiners to enable secure gRPC connections.
-By default, FEDn will generate unsigned certificates for the reducer and each combiner using OpenSSL, but you can also provide your own certificates.
+FEDn can also generate unsigned certificates for using OpenSSL.
+The default deployment uses insecure channels, assuming that a production deployment will use a reverse proxy.

 .. note::
    Certificates based on IP addresses are not supported due to incompatibilities with gRPC.